Extreme Dodgeball: Elimination

-There are also two ways of returning to the game after being eliminated.
-The first, as previously mentioned, is if a player catches a ball.
-At this point, one of their teammates can come back onto the court, until five members are on the court.
-The second way is called a regeneration.
+There were also two ways of returning to the game after being eliminated.
+The first, as previously mentioned, was if a player caught a ball.
+At this point, one of his teammates would come back onto the court, but one team could not have more than five players.
+The second way was called a regeneration.
 In the first season, if all but one member of the team were eliminated, the last player had the opportunity to hit a target aptly named the "regeneration target" and, if this was accomplished before he was eliminated, all of his teammates returned to the court.
-In season two, the last player on the court only had to stay alive for 20 seconds, which would regenerate the entire team.
+In the second season, this was changed to the last player having to stay alive for 20 seconds.
 In both cases, a team could only regenerate once per round.
 Lastly, in the third season, this rule was changed again.
-If the last player standing is able to not be eliminated for 30 seconds, only one of his teammates can return, but if the last player is eliminated, four team members return to the game.
+If the last player standing managed to stay alive for 30 seconds, only one of his teammates returned, but if the last player was eliminated, four team members returned to the game.
 However, this could be done an unlimited number of times.